mkl007/Crud-M3RN/README.md

 This is a Task crud application, build in JavaScript as main languaje.
 In backend: Express
-frontend: React
+frontend: Vite + React

-Project setup.  #Start the project:
+Project setup Backend.  #Start the project:

 Backend:
-1. Mongdod
+1. Mongod
 2. Nodemon Server.js

+Project setup FrontendÑ

+1. To start the frontend server you must install the dependencies by running (  npm i ) in your console.
+2. 2.
+Run =>   npm run dev

 ### Note ##